markmbaum/orthopoly/README.md

 * Boyd, John P. *Chebyshev and Fourier spectral methods*.
 Courier Corporation, 2001.
 * Fornberg, Bengt. *A practical guide to pseudospectral methods.
 Vol. 1*.
 Cambridge university press, 1998.
 * Canuto, Claudio, et al. *Spectral methods*.
 Springer-Verlag, Berlin, 2006.

+### gegenbauer

+Gegenbauer polynomials are generalizations of Chebyshev and Legendre polynomials.
+However, chebyshev polynomials of the first kind are implemented by other methods in the `chebyshev` module, and cannot be computed by the functions in this module.

+### legendre

+This module implements the Associated Legendre Polynomials and their first two derivatives in support of the `spherical_harmonic` module.
+If m=0, they reduce to the unassociated Legendre polynomials.

 ### spherical_harmonic